South of Midnight: Synopsis

 Hazel explores Bunny's unoccupied weekend cottage for clues on Molly's whereabouts.
 Reliving the memories she finds there, Hazel discovers that her father Trey (Jim Conway) accidentally killed his younger sister Cherie (Auguste Lercher) when they were young children, when Trey dropped Cherie in the river in attempt to clean the girl's dress when it got dirty.
 Cherie was Bunny's favorite of her two children, and she never forgave Trey for Cherie's death.
 Hazel also uncovers all of Bunny's secret research into Weavers and the supernatural creatures in the area, including Huggin' Molly.
 Bunny confronts Hazel at the cottage and agrees to help her, explaining that Molly once abducted Trey as bait since she was Molly's real target, so Molly may be using Lacey as bait for Hazel as well.
 Bunny gives Hazel information on how to find Molly's lair.
 Before leaving the cottage, Hazel finds that Bunny had confined Cherie's spirit in a tree, not allowing her to rest so that Bunny might one day resurrect her.
 Hazel uses her powers as a Weaver to heal Cherie's "knot" and hopefully allow her spirit to finally move on.
 Catfish warns Hazel that Bunny can't be trusted, pointing out that she will resort to any means to resurrect Cherie.
 Ignoring Catfish's warnings, Hazel then invades Molly's lair and confronts the creature.
 After defeating Molly, Hazel realizes too late that Lacey and Molly were actually working together to rescue children who were being abused by their parents, and Molly was attempting to heal Lacey.
 However, Bunny arrives and takes advantage of Molly's weakened state, killing her and stealing her heart which she plans to use to resurrect Cherie.

-Bunny then shoves Hazel off of a cliff to her apparent death.
+Bunny shoves Hazel off of a cliff to her apparent death.
 Suffering a near-death experience, Hazel encounters Roux (Ahmed Best), a dark spirit who informs her Lacey's soul is trapped in the realm of Kooshma, the King of Dreams and Nightmares.
 Upon arriving in Kooshma's realm, Hazel frees Lacey's soul from Kooshma with Roux's help, and in exchange Roux gives Hazel an enchanted hairbrush and instructs her to give it to Bunny.
 He reveals that Bunny is a "False Stitcher", a person who has obtained Weaver powers through dark magic which is tearing apart the Great Tapestry.
 Hazel returns to the human realm where she reunites and makes amends with Lacey.
 She confronts Bunny, who is distraught that her ritual to revive Cherie with Molly's heart had failed, likely because of Hazel's earlier intervention at Cherie's tree.
 Hazel gives Bunny the brush and Roux appears, offering to take Bunny to Kooshma's realm so she can live in an illusion of raising Cherie.
 Bunny accepts the offer and leaves with Roux, and Hazel embraces her new role as a Weaver, keeping watch over her hometown for supernatural threats.